emilhe/dash-leaflet-docs/content/getting_started.md

 ## Getting started

-The easiest way to get started is to install the latest version of Dash Leaflet via pip.
+The easiest way to get started is to install the latest version of Dash and Dash Leaflet via pip.

 ```
+pip install dash==1.12.0
 pip install dash-leaflet
 ```